-“Let’s go on an epic road trip revisiting our childhoods and be kids again,” we said to each other across the dinner table.
-When James had told me long ago how he would spend his summers on the lakes of Vermont with his grandmother, I knew he would get me.
-For more than a decade, my summers weren’t spent running around in the fields, biking down the dirt road and fishing in the pond at the end of the street.
+“Let’s go on an epic road trip revisiting our childhoods,” we said to each other across the dinner table.
+When James had told me how he spent his summers on the lakes of Vermont with his grandmother, I knew he would get me.
+For more than a decade, my summers were spent running around in fields of wild flowers, biking down the dirt roads and fishing in the pond at the end of the street.

-As James continued to pick those wildflowers as I quietly stood on that road facing their house, smiling as I remembered how my great-grandmother would be standing on that porch waving, I knew he got it.
-He completely and wholeheartedly understood what this place and my family meant to me.
-It couldn’t be described in words or pictures, you had to be enclosed by its beauty and the feelings it creates.
+As we headed back, James walked over the side of the road and said “Let’s pick some wildflowers like old times.”
+James continued to pick wildflowers as I stood quietly facing their house.
+A smile smeared my face, remembering how my great-grandparents would stand on the porch waving.
+I knew James understood and I felt even more connected to him.
+James completely and wholeheartedly understood what this place meant to me.
+It couldn’t be described in words or pictures, you had to be enclosed by its beauty.

-As we pack up the car, close the doors and turn the street towards the journey home, we know that each other understands one another more.
-We each shared a piece of our hearts and souls that you had to see to understand.
-As we venture home I know we will always carry those memories of our childhood.
+In conclusion, as we packed the car and headed towards home, we know that each other understands one another more.
+Above all, we shared a piece of our hearts and souls with one another.
+As we venture home I know we’ll always carry those memories of our childhood.